- What is PCOS?

 - Irregular or absent ovulation

-- Elevated levels of androgens (male hormones like testosterone)
+- Elevated androgen levels (male hormones like testosterone)

 - Unwanted facial or body hair